OpenMPT/openmpt/README.md

             make CONFIG=afl

-        For more detailed instructions, read contrib/fuzzing/readme.md
+        For more detailed instructions, read `contrib/fuzzing/readme.md`.

      -  other compilers:

-        To compiler libopenmpt with other C++11 compliant compilers, run:
+        To compile libopenmpt with other C++11 compliant compilers, run:

             make CONFIG=generic